Zoobdude/DorsetExplorer-Docs/docs/layers.md

  You can control the ordering, saturation and transparency just like any other layer by using the 'Active layers' tab.
 To remove your layer from the map completely, click on the bin icon next to the layer name.

+## Metadata
+You can learn more about a layer by clicking the 'i' tool next to the layer name in the layer list.

+This will bring up a dialog containing a description of what the layer is, and any attribution or usage restrictions.

+!!! note

+    If you are using GIS software, you can also retrieve the Capabilities document for the layer in question here, allowing you to use layers in your own applications.

+    Please observe the attribution and any usage restrictions, and only use these for small scale, non-commercial use.
+For other uses please get in touch with us.

+    Some layers will not have this option.